Teradata/developer-resources/quickstarts/manage-data/use-dagster-with-teradata-vantage.md

 Now, we’ll define a series of assets for the ETL pipeline inside the assets.py file.

-**Edit the assets.py File**: Open the dagster_quickstart/assets.py file and add the following code to define the pipeline:
+Edit the assets.py File: Open the dagster_quickstart/assets.py file and add the following code to define the pipeline:

 ```python
 import pandas as pd